the home of cult football

 The Premier League is entering the business end of the season and whilst the battle for the top four is still wide open, with Chelsea, Manchester United and Tottenham Hotspur fighting for the last Champions League spot, and the relegation scrap is still ongoing, with only four points separating 15th from 19th, there is one thing that is more-or-less guaranteed - and that’s Liverpool ending their 30-year wait for the title.

 The Reds are a whopping 22 points clear at the top of the table with just 10 games left to play, meaning that Jürgen Klopp’s side could have the competition wrapped up in, at best, the next four games.
-Liverpool have won 26 of their 28 league matches - the others ending in a draw and a defeat - whilst Mohamed Salah, who is two goals behind joint-top scorers Jamie Vardy and Pierre-Emerick Aubameyang, is 5/1 to be crowned Premier League Top Scorer for the third time, if you’re looking for great bets on Premier League football.
+Liverpool have won 26 of their 28 league matches - the others ending in a draw and a defeat - whilst Mohamed Salah, who is two goals behind joint-top scorers Jamie Vardy and Pierre-Emerick Aubameyang, is 5/1 to be crowned Premier League Top Scorer for the third time, if you’re looking for football odds.

 The Anfield side have smashed a number of records along the way, including the most consecutive Premier League home wins and a setting record gap at the top of the table, although there are a couple more records Klopp will be itching to beat this season.